mark-bromell/myver/README.md

 Here is the fields that are available in the configuration's yaml.
-The comments in this snippet may not cover the full scope of each field and what it entails, so we recommend reading the [Examples](#examples) section to further understand how abump works, and also how to know how the configuration affects the version
+The comments in this snippet may not cover the full scope of each field and what it entails, so we recommend reading the [Examples](#examples) section to further understand how myver works, and also how to know how the configuration affects the version

 ```yaml